-We have audited the financial statements of British Mountaineering Council (the 'company') for the year ended 31 December 2018 which comprise Income and Expenditure Account, the Balance Sheet and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the revised financial statements of British Mountaineering Council (the 'company') for the year ended 31 December 2018 which comprise Income and Expenditure Account, the Balance Sheet and notes to the revised financial statements, including a summary of significant accounting policies.
+These revised financial statements replace the original financial statements approved by the directors on 19 February 2019.
 The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland (United Kingdom Generally Accepted Accounting Practice).
+The revised financial statements have been prepared under the Companies (Revision of Defective Accounts and Reports) Regulations 2008 and accordingly do not take account of events which have taken place after the date the original financial statements were approved.